Holistic Guidance for Occluded Person Re-Identification

-A student-teacher model with the proposed backbone is shared between the teacher and student.
-In addition to the backbone, the Student model carries an embedding to produce attention maps.

-From Fig.~\ref{fig:observation}, it can be observed that a DCD obtained by comparing extracted deep features of occluded in-class images overlap with those of out of class distances by a large margin in comparison with holistic datset.
-The overlap of the DCD indicates corrupted features as in-class distance distribution must have a good separation from that of out-of-class distribution.
+\textbf{Student-Teacher Model:} A student-teacher model with the proposed backbone is shared between the teacher and student.
+In addition to the backbone, the student model carries an embedding to produce attention maps.
+From Fig.~\ref{fig:method}, it can be observed that a DCD obtained by comparing extracted deep features of occluded in-class images overlap with those of out-of-class distances by a large margin in comparison with the holistic dataset.
+The overlap of the DCD indicates corrupted features as in-class distance distribution must have good separation from that of out-of-class distribution.
 We further justify the use of holistic guidance by the following.
 One could learn a separation between classes in the feature space using a triplet or contrastive loss on an occluded dataset alone.
 Yet, the model may overfit on the occluded dataset due to class overlap.
 However, holistic datasets are much larger than occluded ones.
 Therefore, they can provide a good generalization of non-corrupted DCD given that class overlap can be well dealt within the dissimilarity space.
 By matching the DCD, the student network can learn the class overlap of the teacher network (which is well separated).

-Fig.~\ref{fig:vae} shows our overall architecture along with the backbone auto-encoder based deep feature extractor.
-We simultaneously take two input images.
-One from the holistic dataset and the other from occluded dataset.
-The extracted deep features are simultaneously optimised for identity loss by learning a set of two fully connected layers for classification.
-We use two separate classifiers one for the Teacher to learn holistic data identities and other for student to learn occluded data identities.
+Fig.~\ref{fig:vae} shows our overall architecture along with the backbone auto-encoder-based deep feature extractor.
+We simultaneously take two input images—one from the holistic dataset and the other from the occluded dataset.
+The extracted deep features are simultaneously optimized for identity loss by learning a set of two fully connected layers for classification.
+We use two separate classifiers, one for the teacher to learn holistic data identities and the other for the student to learn occluded data identities.